timbenniks/timbenniksdev-2024/content/4.writing/different-approaches-to-visual-editing.md

 Beware, the market changes fast.
 The vendors mentioned in this video might have changed their offerings since writing this.

+## TL;DR?
+Take the questionnaire
+This questionnaire will help to figure out what you need in terms of visual editing in your CMS.
+If you want to know how to all works, read the rest of the article below.
+:questionnaire

 ## The four categories of visual editing in CMS

 Regarding CMS, the editing experience can vary greatly depending on the platform and the user's specific needs.
 Let's dive into the different categories of CMS editing experiences, their pros and cons, and some examples of platforms that fit into each category.